St John’s wort

 Print this page

-• St John's wort interacts with medicines used to treat depression and other illnesses.
-It is important to let your doctor or pharmacist know if you want to try St. John's wort so that he or she can check if it might interfere with other medicines you are taking.
+St John's wort interacts with medicines used to treat depression and other illnesses.
+It's important to let your healthcare provider know if you want to try St. John's wort so they can check if it might interfere with other medicines you're taking.
+Read more about St John's wort interacting with other medicines.

-In an analysis of studies comparing St John’s wort with a placebo (sugar pills) and standard antidepressants (SSRIs or tricyclics), the authors found that compared with placebo, people taking St John’s wort were more likely to have an improvement in their symptoms.
 There were no significant differences in depression response rates between St John’s wort and standard antidepressants.
 The studies also found that patients taking St John’s wort were less likely to drop out of trials due to adverse effects than those taking standard antidepressants.

 • Hormonal contraceptives such as the pill and implants